On the offensive

 - Solar development: the pipeline stands at over 450MWp.

 - Wind: specific areas within wind potentially offer value.
-Wind’s generation profile, with its peaks over the winter months, should be a natural complement to solar.
+Wind’s generation profile, with its peaks over the winter months, provides a natural complement to solar.

-- Battery storage: the development in storage technology and the regulatory environment is making this sub-set of renewables generation increasingly attractive.
-We note that the soft launch of the National Grid’s dynamic containment service in October 2020 has opened up a lucrative new revenue stream.
+In the former area, we note that the soft launch of the National Grid’s dynamic containment service in October 2020 has opened up a lucrative new revenue stream.
 Since its launch, it has paid an average of £17.0MW/hr, considerably above the recent average fast frequency response prices, of £6.5MW/hr over the same period.
+Both are concerned with moderating fluctuations in the frequency of the power grid, but dynamic containment offers a faster response.

 Within the 25% non-solar allocation, BSIF may invest up to 10% of GAV in assets beyond the UK.
-However, there is not thought to be any urgency in investing outside the UK, given the renewed domestic momentum behind supporting renewable energy asset growth.
-The sector is seen as a cornerstone in the economic recovery that will take place over the next several years.
+However, there is not thought to be any urgency in investing outside the UK, given the renewed domestic momentum behind supporting renewable energy expansion.
 Prime Minister Boris Johnson’s ‘green recovery’ plan is expected to make available around £12bn of state investment to incentivise asset growth within renewables.

 Background to the changes – balancing the dividend with asset growth as the industry prepares for the return of subsidies

-BSIF has expanded cautiously since 2016, a decision that was reinforced from 2017 onwards, as fewer newly-commissioned solar projects were available once they were no longer eligible for government subsidies.
+BSIF has expanded cautiously since 2016, a decision that was reinforced from 2017 onwards, as fewer newly-built solar projects were available once they were no longer eligible for government subsidies.

 For a wider discussion of the subsidies that were provided to renewable energy producers up to 2017 and ultimately powered the industry’s growth, please refer to page 8 of our initiation note.